Raymondvonz/CodeWords/W9/readme.md

 ### B

 I was super clear with what l wanna achieve through coding thanks to the paper prototyping.
-So I decided to break the final design into 3 parts) Luckly
+So I decided to break the final design into 3 parts), Luckly with the help of Karen and youtube tutorials.
+I figured most of them out.

 Here is my typing effect attempt.

 ![](https://github.com/Raymondvonz/CodeWords/blob/master/W9/Screen%20Shot%202020-10-01%20at%201.30.26%20am.png).